shsagir/play-area-sync/docs/company.md

 ### Deleting a Company

 As an Owner you can also decide to delete your Company.
 This is a huge step, as all Apps owned by the Company will be deleted and all the team will loose access.
 To do so: In the Dashboard > Your Account > Companies > {{ Your Company }} > Hit the "Delete Company" button and follow the instructions.

+#### Leaving a Company

+With Company collaboration (see below) you can also leave a Company.
+That will keep the Company with fortrabbit, but you will loose access.
+When you cancel your Account and you are part of a Company with Owners left, you will leave the Company.

 ### Collaboration